vincenthoehn/ckeditor5_textselection/README.md

 # Drupal CKEditor5 (Keep) Textselection

 This project provides a CKEditor5 plugin for Drupal.
-If you switch between Sourceediting and Normal-Mode, the plugin remembers the cursor postion.
+Before you switch in Sourceediting-Mode, you are able to set a pin.
+This can help to find the exact position.

 # Installation
 * Enable ckeditor5